zpl-c/texed/README.md

 ## Build the project
 We use CMake to generate project files and manage builds.
-You can do the following on the command line to generate and build this project:
+You can do the following on the command line to create and build this project:
 ```sh
 git clone https://github.com/zpl-c/texed.git
 cd texed